tingox/Minimig_ECS/README.md

 # Port of Amiga emulator "Minimig"

+Just trying to see if I can make this build for ulx3s board using the open source toolchain (yosys, nextpnr-ecp5, etc.)

 Started from Minimig_ECS for Fleasystems "Ohm" board and making it more portable to work on Altera, Lattice and Xilinx.
 Also used to test compatibility of various